ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 1. The RackWare RMM server needs to connect with devices that use SSH; thus the RMM public SSH keys need to be copied on both the source and target devices.

 2. If the source device has both public and private interfaces, host routes need to be added to ensure the communication between the source and target devices.
-This done over the transit gateway path.
+This is done over the transit gateway path.
 Complete the following steps to prepare customer relevant devices:

     **Linux systems**